DrPwner/FortiLucene/README.md

 2. Navigate to the project directory:
    - cd FortiLucene

-3. Install required packages:
-   - pip install -r requirements.txt

-4. Run the application:
+3. Run the application:
    - python app.py

-5. Open your browser and go to `http://localhost:5000`
+4. Open your browser and go to `http://localhost:5000`

 ## 🖥 Usage